Introduction to Tableau Visualization

 In Circle views, we can add more dimension fields with measures.

 - Speed: Simulation in Tableau is a very fast process.
 It takes only 30 seconds to prepare a report in Tableau.

-- User-friendly: tableau has provided various tabs for a particular operation, therefore, it easy to understand and use.
+- User-friendly: tableau has provided various tabs for a particular operation; therefore, it is easy to understand and use.

-- Interactive dashboards: we can slice and dice through the data so that we can easily identify waste in the system. and it will improve the decision-making process.
+- Interactive dashboards: we can slice and dice through the data to easily identify waste in the system and improve the decision-making process.

 - Easy publishing and sharing: it is very easy to share our works with others by direct tab in Tableau.